Is a Mastoidectomy?

 - abscess in the brain

-- damage to the facial nerve (causing facial paralysis)
+- damage to your facial nerve that causes facial

 - ongoing ear drainage

-This surgery can also be used to remove abnormal growths at the base of the skull.
+This surgery can also remove abnormal growths at the base of your

-- access the mastoid bone through the ear or a cut made behind the ear
+- access your mastoid bone through your ear or a

 - remove the infected air cells